vidya-gaem-awards/vidya-gaem-awards/README.md

  * Clone the repo to a server of your choice and run `composer install`.
  * There's a file called `config.php.example`.
 You'll want to copy this to `config.php` and adjust as needed.
  * Once you've got a database created, run `vendor/bin/doctrine orm:schema-tool:update` to create the tables.
+ * Run `scripts/init.php` to populate the tables.